 You could set up rewards along the customers’ entire engagement journey, from offering certificates for training, sharing your customer success stories to hosting a customer awards event.

 These rewards should be in line with your business and customers goals.
 If you aren’t sure what to offer, ask your customers.

-Building an effective nurture campaign will position your business in front of your customers at the right time with the information they need most.
+Building an effective nurture campaign will position your business in front of your customers at the right time with the right information.
 This begins with mapping out your customer journey.
 This journey identifies all important touchpoints, bottlenecks, and challenges your customers may meet.

-Knowing your customer, where they are at and where they are going is essential for converting and upselling.
-This will aid in your personalisation of content and conversion rates.
+Knowing your customer, where they're at and where they're going is essential for converting and upselling.
+This will also aid in the personalisation of content and drive conversion rates.

-An effective nurturing campaign can be as simple as a pop-up on your site to a returning customer offering relevant content, to providing free trials and upgrades.
+An effective nurturing campaign can be as simple as a pop-up on your site to a returning customer offering relevant content.

 Bonus Tip: Leverage Live Videos